How to connect an Android phone to a PC via Bluetooth

 Advertisement

-As you can see below, the prompt displayed on your Android device is not the same on all devices.
-Depending on your phone, you might also have the option to “Allow access to your contacts and call history” - as we do on our Nokia.
-If you’re using a Samsung Galaxy device, you should press OK instead of Pair.
+As you can see below, the prompt displayed on your Android is not the same on all devices.
+Depending on your phone, you might have the option to “Also allow access to contacts and call history” - as I do on my Google Pixel 6a.

-Press Pair or OK as fast as possible on Android
+Press Pair as fast as possible on Android

-Press Pair or OK as fast as possible on Android
+Press Pair as fast as possible on Android

-If everything worked well, your Windows 10 computer is now paired and connected to your Android smartphone or tablet.
+If everything worked well, your Windows 10 computer is now paired and connected to your Android smartphone.
 Press Done to close the wizard.

 Your phone was successfully connected to your Windows 10 laptop or PC